hanslhansl/rainbow-six-siege-weapon-statistics/README.md

 The time in seconds it takes to aim down sight while standing still.
 The laser attachment increases the ads speed by $10\\%$.
 The reduced ads time with laser is calculated as $ads \\over 1.1$.

 ## Reload time
-The time in seconds between the ammo counter reaching $0$ (or $1$ for a tactical reload with a round in the chamber) and displaying a new value (e.g. $30$).
-A _full reload_ occurs when reloading from empty state; a _tactical reload_ occurs when reloading with at least one round remaining.
-For tube-fed and break-action shotguns, a _full reload_ occurs when reloading from empty state to full capacity; a _tactical reload_ occurs when reloading with exactly one round remaining to full capacity.
+The time in seconds between the ammo counter reaching $0$ (or $1$ for a tactical reload with a round in the chamber) and displaying a new value (e.g. $30$). _Full reload_ means reloading from empty state; _tactical reload_ means reloading with at least one round remaining.
+For tube-fed and break-action shotguns, _full reload_ means reloading from empty state to full capacity; _tactical reload_ means reloading the final round during a full reload.

 Reload times differ for tactical vs. full reload.
 The angled grip increases the reload speed.
 I couldn't figure out the mathematical correlation so I measured all 4 values per weapon (2 for weapons without grip) separately.